Photo by bennymarty / Adobe Stock Photo

-Crisp is a big fan of this place, “a killer family-owned and –operated mega tasty Mexican spot with countless classics on the menu like wet burritos, albondigas, and tostadas.
+We’re big fans of this place, “a killer family-owned and –operated mega tasty Mexican spot with countless classics on the menu like wet burritos, albondigas, and tostadas.
 The green sauce is like Mexican ranch with a kick.
 I could put that shiiiiii on everything.”

-Crisp’s own restaurant serves up a full range of “delicious, crunchy munchies.”
-The chef recommends the Corn Fried Popcorn Shrimp on the upstairs menu—it’s “gluten free for all those LA dietary friendly stoners”—followed up by the restaurant’s renowned fried oysters.
+This restaurant serves up a full range of “delicious, crunchy munchies.”
+The chef recommends the Corn Fried Popcorn Shrimp on the upstairs menu—it’s “gluten-free for all those LA dietary friendly stoners”—followed up by the restaurant’s renowned fried oysters.
 If you’re looking for something secret ask for the Chowder Fries, an off-menu item with cheese and chorizo.
-“It’ll blow anyone’s mind,” says Crisp.
+“It’ll blow anyone’s mind,” says the owner.

 Headed up by chef Ray Garcia, B.S.
 Taqueria serves up unconventional plays on traditional Mexican fare.
 The grilled corn with guajillo butter and cotija is to die for, especially when paired with a couple of their $4-6 tacos.

-This is Crisp’s favorite hub, serving up everything “from coffee to ice cream to Howlin’ Ray’s fried chicken, to the best Filipino food from my boys at Lasa—you can’t go wrong with the one-stop plaza.”
+This is a Herb team favorite, serving up everything “from coffee to ice cream to Howlin’ Ray’s fried chicken, to the best Filipino food from my boys at Lasa—you can’t go wrong with the one-stop plaza.”
 So if you’re feeling too baked to really walk around but still want a full-bellied experience, head over to Chinatown.